jarmac0509/pumpstation/README.md

 # pumpstation
-A project of pumpstation control system.
-This firstly was my diploma project written in ladder diagram language for PLC controller.
-Now I am trying to rewrite it in java for training purposes.
+The project control system pump station.
+It was before my graduation project written in ladder diagram language for PLC controller.
+Now I try to rewrite it in Java for training purposes .